 To answer the third question, there is possible publication bias favoring the studies reporting significant satiation for sentences violating the CNPC and the whether-island.
 However, the evidence is not strong and is based on marginally significant results from Egger's regression test of funnel plot asymmetry.
 We did not find a funnel plot asymmetry in any other group of studies, suggesting that there is no evidence for a publication bias in those groups of studies.
-This suggests that the evidence for the satiation of adjunct islands, subject islands, the that-trace construction, and the want-for construction is reliable.
+However, we should note that these groups tended to also the ones with fewer studies.
+It is possible that for island types with fewer studies, we might not have had the statistical power to detect publication bias even if the bias exists, creating a false picture that there is no publication bias in those groups of studies.
+An exception are subject islands, which have the largest number of studies devoted to them and yet didn't show evidence of publication bias.